G-Node/nix/docs/finding_things.md

    relation between the grouped entities.
 3. Within *Group*s or, if there are no *Group*s, within the *Block* look out for *Tag*s and *MultiTag*s.
-These link between data carrying *DataArrays* and provide semantice background.
+These link between data carrying *DataArrays* and provide semantic background.
 4. For example, a *MultiTag* that has a type "stimulus_segment" quite clearly indicates that it highlights periods during which a stimulus was presented.